 The allotment was offered to us in November 2019 together with the 6 chickens which had been left by their elderly owner when he moved unexpectedly to Scotland.
 We accepted gratefully, knowing that the eggs produced would help us improve the quality of the food we could give both to the Food Parcels, but also the Holiday Hunger project.
 On the plot there are 8 fruit trees which are mature and giving fruit already.
 We have been donated pear and plum trees by a very kind volunteer to the Food Parcel who heard of our desire to increase the produce without increasing the planting work.

-The allotment has a lot of work to do.
+The allotment has had a lot of work.
 We have been helped by a veteran, Miracle Muck’s owner Phil and Kev a member of the committee to mend the roof of the shed.

 We needed to clear several years of rubbish from the site.
 The green house is now ready for use and half the shed but there is a lot more to do to get this site ready.
-As you can see we have started raising beds to make planting easier but we have much more work to do.
+As you can see we have raising beds to make planting easier but we have much more work to do.
 If you enjoy the outdoors and would like to help us, we would love to hear from you.
-Or if you would like to donate to this project please send contact form on contact donations page or email us at firstname.lastname@example.org.
+Or if you would like to donate to this project please send contact form on contact donations page or email us at email@example.com.

 The chickens are laying after a period of distress having been left suddenly by their old owner.
-They got used to us and started laying and on average give from 50 to 60 eggs a week.
+They lay on average give from 70 to 90 eggs a week.
 We now have 15 who are helping with the production.
 The pen is large enough and they have several places where they can lay.
 Our production of eggs has gone up producing green, blue, brown, white, one with a reddish blush and a chocolate coloured one.
 We sell the blue eggs to help pay for their food.